trade2win/sp500-competition/TASKS-SIMPLE.md

 Next steps

-apply security enhacements
+- Apply security enhacements
   // secret: process.env.SESSION_SECRET || "watermelon", // Use an environment variable for production
   //secure: app.get("env") === "production", // Set secure only in production
+- Remove the need to put in git password twice on each commit
 - Add email to user table
 - Improve formatting of the weekly results email
 - Fix the formatting of the dropdown on mobile screens